FORD AUSSIE HOOPS

 Games will be non-competitive (no scoring or ladder) and officiated in a development-friendly way.

-We will also be moving to a club-formed team model, to ensure that:
+The Academy runs under a club-formed team model, to ensure that:

 – Every player is welcomed and placed into a team, regardless of background or social circle